OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/netapp_guide.md

 weight: "5"
 ---

 This setup assumes you are using NetApp ONTAP with iSCSI and are trying to use it as a backend for one of OpenNebula's [LVM datastore options]({{% relref "." %}}).
-The configuration is standard and doesn't require any special feature beyond basic LUN management, so if you are already comfortable with the NetApp ONTAP interface and its functionality, feel free to create the resources as you see fit.
+The configuration uses standard volume and host mappings.
+If you are familiar with the NetApp ONTAP interface and its functionality, create the required resources as desired.

 {{< alert title="Note" color="success" >}}
 This guide is provided as a prerequisite to use the LVM drivers over a NetApp appliance.
 It is not